Website Express allows users to quickly and easily create a free website and online store powered by WordPress and WooCommerce.

 Moving the cursor over different elements of the site will reveal editing options.
 To swap out placeholder images, users can double-click the image to remove, edit, or replace it.
 All images used in the page are saved in WordPress’ content library, should users want to reuse them later.
 Selecting the text in any section allows users to edit font, text size, and more.
 Users can also click and drag the edges of page elements to resize them.

 To add another section to a page, users can move their cursor over an unoccupied section and click the plus sign.
-After selecting a layout and content, the new section will be created.
+After selecting a layout and content, a new section will be created.

 To save their changes, users can click the purple button at the bottom of the screen and a save button will appear on the right.